Aaron Schock: Media coverage

 According to The New York Times, Schock has "cultivated an image that is more about lifestyle and less about lawmaking."
 Schock was selected "hottest freshman" congressman in a February 2009 reader poll on The Huffington Post.
 Schock had been frequently targeted by TMZ.com reporters since his arrival in Washington.
 Schock told CNN's Reliable Sources that such soft media coverage could increase voters' interest in politics.
 "People who watch TMZ or different mediums don't expect to see their congressman on such a show", he said.
 "To see their hometown congressman on a show like this kind of raises their interest and gets them a little excited."

 In 2009, Schock appeared on The Colbert Report, during which the host, Stephen Colbert – making fun of the TMZ reports – "grilled" Schock about his "six-pack abs".
 Schock went on to appear on the cover of the June 2011 issue of Men's Health, which one commentator decried as evidence of "a narcissism that never rests".
 Schock appeared on Season 7 (2010) of Top Chef, a competition reality-television program, as a guest judge.

 In 2012, Schock told Roll Call that "I'm a big believer if you want to change people's minds or get someone to vote for you, either a voter or a colleague, you've got to first get their attention.
 If people don't know who you are, they're not going to listen to your message.
 And not everybody pays attention to politicians by watching Fox News and CNN."
 In May 2013, Schock was nominated for and included in a Time magazine poll titled "Who's the Most Influential Millennial?"

+In 2025, Schock again attracted interest for his claim that he had been allegedly promised a gold mine by the then Venezuelan vice-president Delcy Rodriguez.
+This came in the wake of his involvement with back-channel efforts to relax sanctions on Venezuela.
+After Trump’s reelection, Harry Sergeant – through statements made by his lawyer – claimed Schock was contracted to help advance a softer sanction policy so that his oil interests in Venezuela could resume operations.
+Schock was reportedly paid a $100,000 consulting fee and, as part of his activities, had travelled to Caracas, where he purportedly met with Rodriguez.
+Schock was quoted as saying she promised him a goldmine if he could keep the hawks in the Trump second term at bay.